daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 # ESP32 Blynk Firmware Example
-This ESP32 Arduino firmware will get you started with programming the VAL-1000 WiFi stepper board.
+This ESP32 Arduino firmware will get you started with programming the VAL-1000 WiFi stepper board (you can get it [here](https://valarsystems.com/products/val1000-all-in-one-motion-controller)).
 You can also use your own ESP32 and TMC2209 stepper driver.

 ![PCB IMAGE](./PCB_github.jpg)